saidcim/pokebird/README.md

 2. Recordings from the Xeno-canto API (CC-licensed, quality A/B first)
 3. **BirdNET as segmenter and teacher** — finds which 3 s slices actually contain the target species, and its output probabilities are kept as soft labels
-4. **Istanbul-specific negative mining** — traffic, horns, the call to prayer, ferry horns, speech, dogs, wind, rain, construction.
-Skip this and the device is unusable in a real city.
+4. **Negative class** — 3,489 windows of non-bird audio from ESC-50 (traffic,
+   engines, speech, dogs, wind, rain, construction).
+Istanbul-specific negatives (the call to prayer, ferry horns, street vendors) were planned but **not collected**; see Limitations.
 5. Augmentation: time shift, pitch/tempo, noise mixing at varied SNR, SpecAugment
 6. Distillation training against hard labels + BirdNET soft outputs, focal loss
 7. INT8 post-training quantisation, accuracy reported before and after